MarcSkovMadsen/awesome-streamlit/docs/vscode.md

 ![Nice Print of DataFrame](_static/images/vscode_print_nice_dataframe.png)

-## Installing the streamlit repo for development using Visual Studio Online
+## Installing the Streamlit Repo for Development using Visual Studio Online

 I would like to experiment with and maybe contribute to the [streamlit/streamlit](https://github.com/streamlit/streamlit) repo.